-- All staff access training annually with regular updates across the academic year - We undertake SSCB 'endorsed' Basic Awareness training and all new staff, as part of their induction, access safeguarding training within the first term of their employment/placement - The Designated Lead and/or deputy, attends the SSCB DSL safeguarding training on bi-annual basis - The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Lead Network Meetings held each term, coordinated by the SASE, thereby enabling them to keep up to date with safeguarding practices and be aware of any concerns/themes emerging locally - All school governors have read and engaged with Keeping Children Safe in Education (2020) and any other statutory guidance.
+- All staff access training annually with regular updates across the academic year - We undertake SSCB 'endorsed' Basic Awareness training and all new staff, as part of their induction, access safeguarding training within the first term of their employment/placement - The Designated Lead and/or deputy, attends the SSCB DSL safeguarding training on bi-annual basis - The Designated Safeguarding Lead, and/or Deputy attend the Designated Safeguarding Lead Network Meetings held each term, coordinated by the SASE, thereby enabling them to keep up to date with safeguarding practices and be aware of any concerns/themes emerging locally - All school governors have read and engaged with KCSIE (2022) and any other statutory guidance.
 All governors have access to 'MyConcern'

-All our staff and volunteers are required to read Keeping Children Safe in Education (KCSiE) Part 1 and annex A. All staff are required to undertake annual safeguarding training and update training in line with KCSiE 2020.
+All our staff and volunteers are required to read KCSIE Part 1 and annex A. All staff are required to undertake annual safeguarding training and update training in line with KCSIE 2022.

-2.2 DEFINITIONS
+2.2 DEFINITIONS - PEER ABUSE INCLUDING SEXUAL VIOLENCE AND HARASSMENT